0x00000002/token-staking/audit/test_cases.md

     When operations are performed
     Then calculations should not overflow
     And state should be updated correctly

-  Scenario: Maximum uint16 time lock
-    Given user stakes with maximum uint16 days lock When time calculations are performed
-    Then no overflow should occur
-    And maturity calculation should be correct
 ```

 ### TC31: Storage Efficiency